TechWriterMelissa/daily-ux-writing-challenge/day-1.md

 ## Answer

 **Air Canada Flight Status Alert:**
 Flight AC1451 to Vancouver is cancelled due to extreme weather.
-Please proceed to the nearest Air Canada desk so an agent may assist you with baggage pickup and rebooking.
+Please visit the nearest Air Canada desk for assistance with baggage pickup and rebooking.

 VIEW AVAILABLE FLIGHTS